You can use your existing document files — such as PDFs, Word documents, Excel sheets, and Powerpoint decks – and distribute them to employees.

 Plan on using this block again?
 Learn how to create a custom block.

-Security Note: We securely host the file, and we do expire download links after they have been used, or after 5 minutes of the page loading.
+Security Note: We securely host the file.
+A download link is generated when the page is loaded, and it automatically expires after 5 minutes.
 If a link has expired, users will receive an XML or Access Denied error.
 Refreshing the original campaign view in the member experience will reset the download.

 However, if the file is downloaded, users are able to transfer the downloaded file to other users.
 We are only able to control the access to the file hosted by us, we cannot control what the user does with a file after download.